Outfitting in Alberta

 All big game and bird game guide designations expire on March 31 each year.

 * A Guide Designation from the Alberta Professional Outfitters Society (APOS) does not make a non-resident alien guide legally entitled to work in Canada.
 A federal work visa is required.
-For more information on non-resident alien work visas, please contact Pathway to Immigration.
+For more information on non-resident alien work visas, please contact Beyond Borders Immigration Consulting.

 Alberta Wildlife Regulations